Can Tourism be sustainable?

 Even a small measure, such as dumping your garbage correctly or keeping your surroundings clean or using more public transport instead of private transport helps contribute to the social sustainability of the region that you’re visiting because you help in maintaining if not improving the lives of the locals with your activities.

 Economic Sustainability Recommendations

 Your entry into a new destination typically means that you will be paying for every product right from your stay to your food and drinks and activities, locally.
 So the very act of travelling contributes largely to boosting the economy of the destination that you’re travelling to, leading to economic sustainability.

 - Fair wages to local labourers: Quite often, the local labour may not charge as high as you’re used to paying.
 In some cases, they may be willing to negotiate further in order to make some income as opposed to none.
 To ensure economic sustainability, be mindful of paying daily through charges, and tips to the local labour for their services.

 - Boosting local economy: As a tourist, you’re already contributing to the local economy.
 However, you can try to be mindful by trying to invest or opt more for local products and services as opposed to paying big brands and MNCs.

 Being curious and looking for answers helps in more ways than you can imagine.
 Striking a conversation, and understanding the communities, cultures, and customs, will help you understand the needs of the community.
 You do not have to get to the depth of things, but every effort counts and can make you as much a part of the destination, as the destination becomes a part of your happy memories.

 These destinations we visit may just be gorgeous places for us to see and experience.
 But they are also someone’s home and require as much care as yours.
-Give a thought into how you could give back to the places you visit, responsibly?
+Give it a thought to how you could give back to the places you visit, responsibly.